Logo OckBench

 Example Tasks

-Sample problems from OckBench-Math and OckBench-Coding
+Sample problems from OckBench's math, coding, and science domains

 These examples illustrate the types of problems where token efficiency varies significantly across models.